 Ace Lehner is an interdisciplinary scholar and artist specializing in critical engagement with identity and representation; history, theory, and criticism of contemporary art; visual studies; photography theory and queer and trans theory.
 Lehner’s artistic practice often embraces collaboration and primarily utilizes photography and video to mine the complex relation between representations and the constitution of identities.
 Lehner was a recipient of the Murphy and Cadogen Fellowship in the Fine Arts and the Sheffield Art League Scholarship.
+Summer 2018 Lehner will be an artist in residence at The Wassaic Project in Wassaic NY.
 Lehner has taught and given lectures at various institutions including College Art Association, California College of the Arts, Oakland; Southern Exposure, San Francisco; University of California, Santa Cruz; Rochester Institute of Technology; Stony Brook Manhattan.
-Lehner is a member of the artist collaborative project ERNEST and is a gallery guide at Dia:Beacon, in Beacon, NY.
+Lehner is a member of the artist collaborative project ERNEST and often makes work with artist Libby Paloma.

 Lehner has also worked as a commercial photographer for over a decade.